rtrussell/BBCSDL/README.md

 ## TO DO - For the second development line

-* Sort out the memory map for this mode
+* Sort out the memory map for this mode - DONE but needs revisiting
-* Enhance text processing (viewports)
+* Enhance text processing (viewports) - DONE
-* Implement teletext mode
+* Implement teletext mode - DONE
-* Implement graphics
+* Implement graphics - DONE
+* Improved keyboard processing
-* 800x600 VGA output (currently only 640x480)
+* 800x600 VGA output (currently only 640x480)?
 * Sound?
 * Testing - Lots of it
 * Documentation